0x7030676e31/discordia/README.md

 This will generate `types.ts` file in `types` directory as well as `declarations.txt` file which will contain list of all generated types.

 ## Risk
 Discordia uses user token to connect to Discord's WebSocket API.
 It's designed to mimic user's behavior, but it's not guaranteed that it will not be detected by Discord.
-Use it at your own risk.
-Personally, I've been banned by using such tools so it's relatively safe.
+However, I Iused such tools a lot and never got banned so it's relatively safe to use.

+## TODO
+- Change how data is stored
+- Complete websocket cycle
+- Implement compiler